-GEOL2204 FIELD (3 Credi IQUES F(Semester DLOGY Level 2 Pre-requisites: GEOL1 101 and C EOL1102 and GI EOL1104 Course Content: GEOL1101 and GEOL1102 and GEOL1104 This course covers the following topics: Various techniques for collecting fiel in geology, including geological ma collection of structural data, collectidata in a field notebook, and sedim logging.
-The course will distibute between data (observation and record information) and interpretation of d will involve a 5-day residential field and one-day field trips. illecting field data ological mapping, ata, collection of and sedimentary will distinguish and recording of tation of data.
-It
+Pre-requisites: GEOL1101 and GEOL1102 and GEOL1104

+Various techniques for collecting field data in geology, including geological mapping, collection of structural data, collection of data in a field notebook, and sedimentary logging.
+The course will distinguish between data (observation and recording of information) and interpretation of data.
+It will involve a 5-day residential field course and one-day field trips.

-• Geological field map, cross-sections, etc. 40% • Two field notebook reports 20%
+Geological field map, cross-sections, etc. 40%

+Two field notebook reports 20%

+Eight laboratory exercises 40%